BlackBerry KEYone Space Black Version Coming Soon To AT&T For Half The Price Of Galaxy And iPhone Flagships

 Why Should You Buy The BlackBerry KEYone?

 BlackBerry released the KEYone in the middle of competing flagships with bezel-less displays.
 The smartphone is not like that at all – far from it, actually.
-They BB flagship comes with a QWERTY keyboard that consumers terribly missed.
+They BlackBerry flagship comes with a QWERTY keyboard that consumers terribly missed.
 It proved that there is still a market for mobile phones with a physical keyboard after all.

 BlackBerry KEYone will receive an upgrade to Android Oreo https://t.co/RDjySFuWdr pic.twitter.com/2e6oVLIMwh